ogs22/cookbook/glossary/rough.md

-Something is roughly true or roughly correct if it is 'close enough' to the truth.
+Something is roughly true or roughly correct if it is ’close enough’ to the truth.